Code-Institute-Submissions/DentalCare/README.md

 6. Navigate to the [Project GitHub repository](https://github.com/SamiIshmael/DentalCare).
 7. Click the green "Gitpod" button in the top right corner of the repository.
 8. This will trigger a new gitpod workspace to be created from the code in github where you can work locally.
-9. To run a frontend (HTML, CSS, Javascript only) application in Gitpod, in the terminal, type:<br /> `python3 -m http.server`<br />
+9. To run a front-end (HTML, CSS, Javascript only) application in Gitpod, in the terminal, type:<br /> `python3 -m http.server`<br />
-10. A blue button should appear to click: Make Public,
+10. A blue button should appear to click: **Make Public**.
-11. Another blue button should appear to click: Open Browser.
+11. Another blue button should appear to click: **Open Browser**.

-To clone this project from Github:
+To clone this project from GitHub:

 1. This project uses the **Code Institute Student Template** found [here](https://github.com/Code-Institute-Org/gitpod-full-template).
 2. Click **Use this template** and give your repository a name.
 3. Follow this link tot he [Project GitHub repository](https://github.com/SamiIshmael/DentalCare).
-4. Using the right hand menu click the Code drop-down and select either "Clone" or "Download".
+4. Using the right hand menu, click the Code drop-down and select either "Clone" or "Download".
 5. Selecting the Clone HTTPs section, copy the clone URL for the repository.
 6. In your local IDE open Git Bash.
 7. Change the current working directory to the location where you want the cloned directory to be made.
 8. Type `git clone`, and then paste the URL you copied in Step 3.
-9. To run a frontend (HTML, CSS, Javascript only) application in Gitpod, in the terminal, type:<br /> `python3 -m http.server`<br />
+9. To run a front-end (HTML, CSS, Javascript only) application in Gitpod, in the terminal, type:<br /> `python3 -m http.server`<br />
-10. A blue button should appear to click: Make Public,
+10. A blue button should appear to click: **Make Public**.
-11. Another blue button should appear to click: Open Browser.
+11. Another blue button should appear to click: **Open Browser**.

 ## Credits